0xobelisk/dubhe-wip/packages/sui-cli/README.md

 Upgrade Dubhe contract project.

-When you add a new schema or modify the system code, you need to upgrade the contract through the `upgrade` method. ([Contract upgrade specification](../migrating-from-others))
+When you add a new schema or modify the system code, you need to upgrade the contract through the `upgrade` method. ([Migration Guide](https://dubhe-docs.obelisk.build/dubhe/migration))

 ```bash
 dubhe upgrade --network <network:mainnet/testnet/devnet/localnet>